dsblv/string-replace-async/readme.md

 });
 ```

-Time passes, a new requirement comes in: now you have to query a database for custom colors.
+Time passes, a new requirement emerges: now you have to query a database for custom colors.
 This is an async operation, so naturally you convert `getColorByName` into async function.

 Turns out it has a cost: now all the code above should also be async.
 You try this: